Deadpoolmine/HITSZ-pac3man/search/README.md

 `python pacman.py -l mediumMaze -p SearchAgent -a fn=ucs`

-`python pacman.py -l mediumDottedMaze -p StayEastSearchAgent`
+`python pacman.py -l mediumDottedMaze -p StayEastSearchAgent --frameTime 0`

-`python pacman.py -l mediumScaryMaze -p StayWestSearchAgent`
+`python pacman.py -l mediumScaryMaze -p StayWestSearchAgent --frameTime 0`

 _Note:_ You should get very low and very high path costs for the `StayEastSearchAgent` and `StayWestSearchAgent` respectively, due to their exponential cost functions (see `searchAgents.py` for details).